Skip to main content

 • creating and maintaining records which are accurate, appropriate and retrievable.
 This will include adherence to standards for referencing, titling, filing and authoring documents, both electronically and on paper

-• ensuring that disclosures are not made outside of the defined process so that inappropriate disclosures are avoided
+• ensuring that disclosures are not made outside the defined process so that inappropriate disclosures are avoided

 • ensuring that documents which fall within the requirements of the publication scheme are provided for publication